As digital assistants Apple’s Siri, Amazon’s Alexa, and Google’s Assistant continue to ascend, good branding becomes even more vital.

 Nothing?
 That’s weird.
 I guess I’ll give up.

 Did you know the giant international watchmaker Hublot isn’t pronounced ‘hub-lot’?
 It’s actually ‘oo-blow’.

 If I’m one of the people that didn’t know that at the time I wanted to buy a watch from them, I’m not going to get a watch and Hublot isn’t going to get a sale.
 I’ll just have a very confused Siri and a frustrating memory.

-Give due consideration to legibility and how people hear you.
+Give due consideration to legibility and how people hear you, and make it part of your brand strategy.
 This isn’t just an issue for voice search: for SMBs, word of mouth is vital.
 You need to make sure people can direct their friends to your business.